aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 - Create an SNS topic (SecurityAlarmTopic) to notify security events
 - Send emails and send notifications to Slack's secure channels via the above SNS topics

-The following content, which was set up in the standalone version, is configured by ControlTower and the security service's Organization support.
+The following content, which was set up in the standalone version, is configured by Control Tower and the security service's Organization support.
 Therefore, both the multi-account version of BLEA and the standalone version of BLEA are designed to have the same set of security services.

 - API logging with CloudTrail
 - Record configuration changes with AWS Config